JaminHLO/employee-manager/README.md

 ## Tests

-The Project may tested running 'node index.js'and then using MySQL WOrkbench 6.0 CE to confirm the status of db.
+The Project may tested running 'node index.js'and then using MySQL Workbench 6.0 CE to confirm the status of the database.
 Please see the Demonstration Video above for a walkthrough.

 ## Questions